mongodb/mongosql/README.md

 # run TestIntegration and all its subtests
 go test -run TestIntegration

-# run all the tests in the integration suite
+# run all the tests in the internal integration suite
-go test -run /integration
+go test -run /internal

 # run all tests in any suite that match the regex "where"
 go test -run //where